|

 The maximum

-amount the contract price can change, up or down, during one trading session,
+change, up or down, during one trading

-as stipulated by Exchange rules.
+session, as stipulated by Exchange rules.

 |